-This feature allows you to assign certain badges to a user when he reaches a milestone (e.g. 10 upvotes received, 20 approved comments, and so on).
+This feature allows you to assign certain badges to users when they reach a milestone (e.g. 10 upvotes received, 20 approved comments, and so on):

 You can give a name to the badge you choose to assign, choose an icon, as well as set up how and when will the badge be displayed.

-With this feature, you can set up 2 types of notifications.
+Furthermore, you can set up two types of notifications:

-The first one called "Customize Comment Notification" gives the user the possibility of receiving a notification when someone is replying to his or hers comment.
+The first one called "Customize Comment Notification" gives the user the possibility of receiving a notification when someone is replying to his or her comment.

-The second one, "Customize Post Notification" allows the user to receive email notifications whenever a new comment/reply is added on the post to which that user has subscribed.
+The second one, "Customize Post Notification" allows the user to receive email notifications whenever a new comment/reply is added to the post to which that user has subscribed.

 7. Comment Moderation